lukso-network/docs/docs/guides/key-manager/get-controllers.md

 ## Step 1 - setup web3.js and erc725.js

-The first step is to setup both and _web3.js_ and _erc725.js_, connected to the LUKSO L14 network.
+The first step is to set up both and _web3.js_ and _erc725.js_, and connect to the LUKSO L16 network.
 We will also need the address of the Universal Profile that we want to get the controller addresses from.

 ```js
 import { ERC725 } from '@erc725/erc725.js';